Co-orbital configuration: Trojan planets

 A pair of co-orbital exoplanets was proposed to be orbiting the star Kepler-223, but this was later retracted.

 The possibility of a trojan planet to Kepler-91b was studied but the conclusion was that the transit-signal was a false-positive.

 In April 2023, a group of amateur astronomers reported two new exoplanet candidates co-orbiting, in a horseshoe exchange orbit, close to the star GJ 3470 (this star has a confirmed planet GJ 3470 b).
 However, the mentioned study is only in preprint form on arXiv, and it has not yet been peer reviewed and published in a reputable scientific journal.
 Unrelated to the aforementioned claim, a strong candidate of a trojan planet in the GJ 3470 system was found by the TROY project and published in Astronomy & Astrophysics, based on the radial velocity data.

 In July 2023, the possible detection of a cloud of debris co-orbital with the proto-planet PDS 70 b was announced.
 This debris cloud could be evidence of a Trojan planetary-mass body or one in the process of forming.

 One possibility for the habitable zone is a trojan planet of a giant planet close to its star.

 The reason why no trojan planets have been definitively detected could be that tides destabilize their orbits.

-Formation of the Earth–Moon system
+Theia: formation of the Earth–Moon system

 According to the giant impact hypothesis, the Moon formed after a collision between two co-orbital objects: Theia, thought to have had about 10% of the mass of Earth (about as massive as Mars), and the proto-Earth.
 Their orbits were perturbed by other planets, bringing Theia out of its trojan position and causing the collision.